Ohio vs. Bowling Green NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Ohio has combined with its opponents to score more than 48.5 points in nine of 11 games this season.
+- Ohio and its opponents have combined to put up more than 48.5 points in nine of 11 games this season.

-- Bowling Green and its opponents have combined to score more than 48.5 points in five of 11 games this season.
+- Bowling Green has combined with its opponents to score more than 48.5 points in five of 11 games this season.

-- The two teams combine to score 45.2 points per game, 3.3 less than the total in this contest.
+- This contest's total is 15.2 points fewer than the 63.7 these two squads combine to give up per game in 2021.

-- These two squads surrender a combined 63.7 points per game, 15.2 more than this contest's over/under.
+- In 2021, games involving the Falcons have averaged a total of 50.2 points, 1.7 more than the set total in this contest.

 Ohio Stats and Trends

-- The Bobcats have been favored by 5.5 points or more two times this season and covered the spread in one of them.
+- Ohio has five wins against the spread in 11 games this year.

-- Ohio's games this year have gone over the total in four out of 11 opportunities (36.4%).
+- Ohio's games this year have hit the over in 36.4% of its opportunities (four times in 11 games with a set point total).

-- Ohio is 3-0 against the spread and 3-0 overall in games when it puts up more than 32.5 points.
+- Ohio is 3-0 against the spread and 3-0 overall in games when it records more than 32.5 points.

-- In games that Ohio totals over 387.7 yards, the team is 3-2 against the spread and 3-2 overall.
+- Ohio is 3-2 against the spread and 3-2 overall when the team churns out more than 387.7 yards.

 - The Bobcats have turned the ball over 13 times this season, two fewer than the Falcons have forced (15).